 As a veterinarian, I have.
-I once saw a 29.6 pound cat.
-I’ve seen dogs that are 120 pounds, but should have weighed 75 pounds.
+I once saw a 29.6-pound cat.
+I’ve seen dogs that are 120 pounds but really should have weighed 75 pounds.

 I used to laugh at it, but that wasn’t right (now, for those of you who know me, I was the child laughing at the nun after she got hit in the head with a Frisbee…maybe it’s inappropriate laughter).
 Then, I used to take the stance that I should be angry and lecture the owner.
-Now, with age, experience, or whatever else you want to call it, I just feel sorry.
+Now, with age, and year of experience, I just feel sorry.

-I feel sorry because their pet isn’t living.
+I feel sorry because overweight pets just aren’t living their best life.
 I feel sorry because the human families don’t get to enjoy their dog or cat the way I have gotten to enjoy mine.
 But most of all, I feel sorry that no veterinarian has shown them the way out.

 So, over the next few blog posts, I’m going to discuss: